junerockwell/binary-convertions-node-typescript-terminal/README.md

 After reviewing and re-understanding how to convert binary to decimal and decimal to binary, I decided to code the coversions so I'll never have to do it by hand EVER AGAIN, mwahahahah!
 Then I figured, why not make a NodeJS prompt using TypeScript and add Jest Unit Testing!

 Also: The prompts should be straightfoward enough for usage instructions / nagivations.
+If not, let me knooooow!

 ## Get Started
 ### Install NodeJS and NPM